-In each emergency, the building's administrator will contact the New Rochelle Police and Fire Departments, and then call District office for assistance.
+In each emergency, the building's administrator will contact the District office for assistance.
 The District office will provide support as appropriate and deemed necessary by the Incident Commander on the scene (i.e. sending additional mental health resources).
 The Superintendent or their designee will be the sole contact person for releasing information to the media and for communicating the status of the emergency with other District schools, out-of-district schools, private schools, and outside agencies.